shashwatak/satellite-js/README.md

 //  Propagate satellite using time since epoch (in minutes). var position_and_velocity = satellite.sgp4 (satrec, time_since_tle_epoch_minutes);
-//  Or you can use a calendar date and time. var position_and_velocity = satellite.propagate (satrec, year, month, date_of_month, hour, minute, second);
+//  Or you can use a calendar date and time (obtained from Javascript [Date](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date)). var position_and_velocity = satellite.propagate (satrec, year, month, date_of_month, hour, minute, second);

 // The position_velocity result is a key-value pair of ECI coordinates.